ananay/passport-apple/README.md

 </a>
 </p>

-Passport strategy for the new Sign in with Apple feature!
+Passport strategy for the new Sign in with Apple feature, now with fetching profile information ✅!

 ## Installation
 Install the package via npm / yarn: